 - Welcome Dinner

-Meeting Point: Crowne Plaza Christchurch at 764 Colombo Street, Christchurch Central City.
-Check-in time is 3.00pm.
+Meeting Point: Novotel Christchurch Cathedral Square Hotel at 52 Cathedral Square, Christchurch Central City.
+Check-in time is 2.00pm.

 Please meet your group leaders in the foyer of the hotel at 4pm where the program will commence with a walk to the Christchurch Botanic Gardens.
 Situated in the historic precinct of the city, the gardens are within walking distance of the museum, library and art gallery.
 Almost 150 years old and situated along the banks of the Avon River, these delightful gardens with their picturesque design and mature landscape features, are the perfect beginning for our garden tour.
 Considered the premiere Botanic Gardens of New Zealand, their sweeping lawns and old trees provide the backdrop for many fine plant collections including New Zealand Dahlias, cacti, succulents and orchids.
 The garden also contains many examples of New Zealand’s unique and fascinating flora.
 After touring the gardens we shall return to our hotel.